Climb Kilimanjaro for Charity 2022

-Climb the iconic Mount Kilimanjaro to Transform Thousands of Live
+Climb the iconic Mount Kilimanjaro to Transform Thousands of Lives

-Join Penny Appeal from 05 - 15 December 2019 and enjoy an amazing ten-day trip to Tanzania’s National Park in East Africa.
+Join Penny Appeal in February 2022 and enjoy an amazing ten-day trip to Tanzania’s National Park in East Africa.

 Hurry!
 Places are filling up fast!